Surrogate's Courthouse: Facade

 The facade of the Surrogate's Courthouse consists mostly of granite from Hallowell, Maine, with ashlar masonry.
 It is split vertically into a two-story rusticated base, a three-story midsection, a sixth story and a seventh story in a mansard roof.
 The northern and southern elevations are split vertically into five bays, with multiple windows on each floor in the center bays, while the western and eastern elevations are split into three bays.
+Thirty-two granite pillars, each weighing between 20 and 40 LT, are placed along the facade.
+The eight pillars on Chambers Street are full columns, while the other pillars are half-columns, whose rear sections have been cut away.
+The largest columns' pedestals measure 2 ft thick and weigh an estimated 6 LT.
+The capitals measure 6 ft thick and weigh an estimated 15 LT.

 The central portion of the southern (Chambers Street) elevation contains three double-height arched doorways, each of which contains a pair of doors and a window with bronze grilles.
 The doorways are flanked by granite columns, each cast from a single granite slab and topped by modified composite capitals.
 This entrance was wainscoted entirely with Siena marble at the building's completion.
 There are side entrances at the center of the western elevation on Elk Street, from which there is a small flight of steps, as well as at the center of the eastern elevation on Centre Street.
 The Reade Street elevation contains a wheelchair-accessible entrance.
+An areaway, measuring 3 to 5 ft wide, surrounds the building.

 On the northern and southern elevations, the central five windows of the third through fifth stories are flanked by a projecting Corinthian style colonnade with four single columns between two paired columns at either end.
 On all four elevations, the outermost bays are designed with window openings on the second, third, fifth, and sixth stories, and sculptures around porthole windows on the fourth story.
 The remaining six windows on the north and south, and the center nine windows on the west and east, are slightly recessed behind the end bays, with different window designs on each story.
 An entablature and a cornice runs above the fifth story, and another cornice runs above the sixth story.
 The seventh story contains dormer windows with carved hoods, projecting from the mansard roof in all except the end bays.